jordanconway/puppet-rdiff_backup/README.md

  rdiff-backup related commands
 * *$remote_path* will be created/managed on the server.
 If you plan on using NFS or other remote/mounted filesystems configure it before this module.
-* On each client *$backup_script* will be created to manage the rdiff-backup commands

 ### Setup Requirements